awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 ## Find an AMI using the AWS CLI<a name="finding-an-ami-aws-cli"></a>

 You can use AWS CLI commands for Amazon EC2 to list only the Linux AMIs that match your requirements\.
 After locating an AMI that matches your requirements, make note of its ID so that you can use it to launch instances\.
-For more information, see [Launching an Instance Using the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-launch.html#launching-instances) in the *AWS Command Line Interface User Guide*\.
+For more information, see [Launch your instance](https://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-launch.html#launching-instances) in the *AWS Command Line Interface User Guide*\.

 The [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command supports filtering parameters\.
 For example, use the `--owners` parameter to display public AMIs owned by Amazon\.